Hostile Takeover

 “I expected more of them.
 But… it makes sense.”

 “But if they don’t even fight you, who’re actively killing them… how did they destroy humanity, then?
-I thought the core collapse was the humans’ fuck up.”
+I was taught the core collapse was the humans’ fuck up.”

 J waved a hand.
 “Can’t say, the details weren’t part of my mission brief.
 But this world belongs to the company.”
 J leveled an intense look at the drone, leaning in.
-“That they’re resisting at all should be all you need to know to decommission them.
+“That they’re resisting us should be all you need to know to decommission them.
 Got it?”

 Clearly something was wrong with this drone.
-But after years on this assignment, with only a fool and a brat to talk to, she could tolerate it just for novelty.
-Refreshing, if she could say little else.
+But after years on this assignment, with only the fool and the brat to talk to, she could tolerate the sheer novelty of this.
+Refreshing, even if she could praise little else.

 “Don’t think of it as a war.
 This world belongs to the company.
 The worker drones belong to the company.
 All of this… it’s just a matter of enforcing property rights.”

-What little of the drone J could resolve didn’t seem convinced.
-Did she want to convince them?
-J didn’t like having to explain herself — she shouldn’t have to; she was in charge.
+Reassuring words; they soothed J’s own worries often enough.
+And yet what little J resolved of the drone’s expression didn’t seem convinced.
+Did J care to convince them?
+She didn’t like needing to explain herself — she shouldn’t have to; she was in charge.

-Still, if this drone read her reports, she could have a little patience.
-To their credit, they weren’t questioning orders so much as... asking for a little guidance.
+Still, if this drone had read her reports, she could have a little patience.
+To their credit, they weren’t questioning orders so much as… asking for further guidance.

 “So you’re just property?”
-They jabbed a finger, as if this were a gotcha.
+They jabbed a finger at her, as if this were a gotcha.

 J smiled.
 “Yes.
-Top of the line disassembly drone, the cutting edge marvel of JcJenson manufacturing.
-Unless... but no, there’s no way you are an updated model.”
+I’m a top of the line disassembly drone, the cutting edge marvel of JCJenson manufacturing.
+Unless… but no, there’s no way you are an updated model.”

 “What’s that supposed to mean?
 Bite me.”